amd/aocl-data-analytics/doc/options/all_table.rst

    "intercept", "integer", ":math:`i=0`", "Add intercept variable to the model", ":math:`0 \le i \le 1`" "optim method", "string", ":math:`s=` `auto`", "Select optimization method to use.", ":math:`s=` `auto`, `bfgs`, `cg`, `chol`, `cholesky`, `coord`, `lbfgs`, `lbfgsb`, `qr`, `sparse_cg`, or `svd`."
    "optim iteration limit", "integer", ":math:`i=10000`", "Maximum number of iterations to perform in the optimization phase.
 Valid only for iterative solvers, e.g. L-BFGS-B, Coordinate Descent, etc.", ":math:`1 \le i`"
-   "scaling", "string", ":math:`s=` `auto`", "Scale or standardize feature matrix and responce vector.
+   "scaling", "string", ":math:`s=` `auto`", "Scale or standardize feature matrix and response vector.
 Matrix is copied and then rescaled.
-Option key value auto indicates that rescaling type is choosen by the solver (this includes also no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
+Option key value auto indicates that rescaling type is chosen by the solver (this includes also no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
    "print options", "string", ":math:`s=` `no`", "Print options.", ":math:`s=` `no`, or `yes`."
    "optim coord skip min", "integer", ":math:`i=2`", "Minimum times a coordinate change is smaller than "coord skip tol" to start skipping", ":math:`2 \le i`"
    "optim coord skip max", "integer", ":math:`i=100`", "Maximum times a coordinate can be skipped, after this the coordinate is checked", ":math:`10 \le i`"
    "debug", "integer", ":math:`i=0`", "set debug level (internal use)", ":math:`0 \le i \le 3`" "logistic constraint", "string", ":math:`s=` `ssc`", "Affects only multinomial logistic regression.
 Type of constraint put on coefficients.
 This will affect number of coefficients returned.
-RSC - means we choose a reference catergory whose coefficients will be set to all 0.
+RSC - means we choose a reference category whose coefficients will be set to all 0.
 This results in K-1 class coefficients for K class problems.
 SSC - means the sum of coefficients class-wise for each feature is 0.
 It will result in K class coefficients for K class problem.", ":math:`s=` `reference category`, `rsc`, `ssc`, `symmetric`, or `symmetric side`."
    "optim time limit", "real", ":math:`r=10^6`", "Maximum time limit (in seconds).
 Solver will exit with a warning after this limit.
 Valid only for iterative solvers, e.g. L-BFGS-B, Coordinate Descent, etc.", ":math:`0 < r`"
    "lambda", "real", ":math:`r=0`", "penalty coefficient for the regularization terms: lambda( (1-alpha)/2 L2 + alpha L1 )", ":math:`0 \le r`"
    "alpha", "real", ":math:`r=0`", "coefficient of alpha in the regularization terms: lambda( (1-alpha)/2 L2 + alpha L1 )", ":math:`0 \le r \le 1`"